 The incentives in the tourism zone are in place to stimulate private investment in businesses that will attract customers and visitors to the area who live outside of Williamsburg.
-Both existing businesses who expand and new businesses may qualify.
+Both existing businesses that expand and new businesses may qualify.

-- Sales Tax (1% local portion)
+Sales tax (1% local portion)

 A Tourism Business that could qualify for Tourism Zone incentives include:

 The level of incentives will be based on the following criteria.
 In order to qualify, an existing Tourism Business must make a minimum capital investment of $50,000.
 While a new business must make a minimum capital investment of $250,000.